 Smith, Holloway(born: 1896 - died: 1970)

-By 1936, Smith was still a teacher when the African American newspapers proclaimed him the last Negro football player in the Big Six Conference with Oklahoma, Missouri, Iowa State, Kansas, Kansas State and Nebraska.
-Holloway Smith had moved on from his football days.
-While in Pine Bluff, AR in 1940, he was a teacher and he was also a National Youth Administration (NYA) worker, according to the 1940 U.S. Federal Census, and he would become the state NYA supervisor.
-Holloway, his wife, and his sister Bettie Smith, lived at 2020 Reeker Street in Pine Bluff.
+By 1936, Smith was still a teacher when the African American newspapers proclaimed him the last Negro football player in the Big Six Conference, made up of Oklahoma, Missouri, Iowa State, Kansas, Kansas State, and Nebraska.
+He had moved on from his football days.
+While in Pine Bluff, AR in 1940, he was a teacher as well as a National Youth Administration (NYA) worker, according to the 1940 U.S. Federal Census; he would later become the state NYA supervisor.
+Holloway, his wife, and his sister Bettie Smith lived at 2020 Reeker Street in Pine Bluff.

-Holloway Smith last lived to Reno, Nevada, where he died in January of 1970, according to the U.S. Social Security Death Index.
-Holloway Smith was born in Spottsville, KY, November 19, 1896, according to his WWI Draft Registration Card completed in Henderson, KY.
+Holloway Smith last lived to Reno, NV, where he died in January of 1970, according to the U.S. Social Security Death Index.
+Smith was born in Spottsville, KY November 19, 1896, according to his World War I Draft Registration Card, completed in Henderson, KY.
 He was the son of James and Harriett Smith, according to the 1900 U.S. Federal Census.
-He had been the husband of Eunice Smith who was born around 1902 in Jackson, Mississippi, according to the 1940 U.S. Federal Census.
+He had been the husband of Eunice Smith, who was born around 1902 in Jackson, MS, according to the 1940 U.S. Federal Census.